 - Teeth – I brush my teeth with a Bamboo toothbrush from Brush with Bamboo, and make my own tooth powder from bentonite clay & baking soda.
-You can get the recipe in my post: Trashy Toothbrushes.
+You can get the recipe in my post: Trashy toothbrushes & better alternatives.

 - Hair – I have developed a very simple hair routine that works for me.
-I oil my hair with a mix of oils once a week as a natural conditioner, and wash it with my own homemade Coconut shampoo bar.
-You can read more about it in my post How to oil your hair (natural conditioner), Chāmpo चाँपो / Shampoo and 3 Coconut Soaps – for hair, body and clothes.
+I oil my hair with a mix of oils once a week as a natural conditioner, and wash either a natural shampoo bar or a mix of powders.
+You can read more about it in my post How to oil your hair (natural conditioner) and Chāmpo चाँपो / Shampoo.

 - Body wash – Personally I make my own body soap, but in general a good substitute for commercial body washes is just pure natural handmade soap.
 Preferably made by cold pressed carrier oils and essential oils.
-If you want to try to make your own soap you can read my posts How to make natural soap, How to form a soap recipe and Coloring soap naturally.
+If you want to try out making your own soap you can read my posts How to make natural soap, How to form a soap recipe and Coloring soap naturally or for liquid soap making How to form a liquid soap recipe and How to make natural liquid soap.

 - Face wash – For cleaning my face I use my own handmade soap, like I do on my body.
 Another great method I use occasionally is the oil cleansing method, where all you need is oil, water and a wash cloth.
 You can read more on the method here: 5 ways to use oil for health and beauty.